This post may contain affiliate links. I may earn a commission if you make a purchase from these links.

 Recently we made it to 100 days of homeschool for the current school year!

-It’s a day my daughter always looks forward to.
+It’s a day my daughter always looks forward to, 100 days of homeschool.
 I usually decorate the door to our homeschooling room, we do some sort of craft, and we have a special treat.
 It’s amazing the kind of reaction a few streamers and a simple sign will get from children.
 They think it is great, and want to play with and walk through the streamers all morning!
 I have to admit that I forgot the balloons, but they didn’t seem to notice.

 The first thing we did was make some “100 days of school” crowns.